 The revelations come just days after British Airways was criticized by frequent flyers and staffers alike for introducing a new brunch menu and ‘goodnight’ supper service in what many people believe is a stealth way to cut costs.

-Thousands of British Airways have attended a mandatory training day at the airline’s Global Learning Academy near Heathrow Airport over the past 12 months, where they were instructed to stop apologizing for the carrier’s service failures.
+Thousands of British Airways cabin crew have attended a mandatory training day at the airline’s Global Learning Academy near Heathrow Airport over the past 12 months, where they were instructed to stop relying on just apologizing to passengers.

 Cabin crew have been encouraged to stop using the word ‘sorry’ so liberally and instead thank disgruntled customers for telling them about their woes and that they will pass on their feedback.